radiantearth/stac-api-spec/fragments/query/README.md

 - **Dependents:**
   - [Item Search](../../item-search)

-The `query` parameter adds additional filters for searching on the properties of Items.
+The `query` parameter adds additional filters for searching on the properties of Item objects.

 The syntax for the `query` filter is: